superbrothers/kubernetes-docs/docs/admin/kube-apiserver.md

 ### Options

 ```
       --admission-control strings                               Admission is divided into two phases.
 In the first phase, only mutating admission plugins run.
 In the second phase, only validating admission plugins run.
 The names in the below list may represent a validating plugin, a mutating plugin, or both.
 The order of plugins in which they are passed to this flag does not matter.
-Comma-delimited list of: AlwaysAdmit, AlwaysDeny, AlwaysPullImages, CertificateApproval, CertificateSigning, CertificateSubjectRestriction, ClusterTrustBundleAttest, DefaultIngressClass, DefaultStorageClass, DefaultTolerationSeconds, DenyServiceExternalIPs, EventRateLimit, ExtendedResourceToleration, ImagePolicyWebhook, LimitPodHardAntiAffinityTopology, LimitRanger, MutatingAdmissionWebhook, NamespaceAutoProvision, NamespaceExists, NamespaceLifecycle, NodeRestriction, OwnerReferencesPermissionEnforcement, PersistentVolumeClaimResize, PodNodeSelector, PodSecurity, PodTolerationRestriction, Priority, ResourceQuota, RuntimeClass, ServiceAccount, StorageObjectInUseProtection, TaintNodesByCondition, ValidatingAdmissionPolicy, ValidatingAdmissionWebhook.
+Comma-delimited list of: AlwaysAdmit, AlwaysDeny, AlwaysPullImages, CertificateApproval, CertificateSigning, CertificateSubjectRestriction, ClusterTrustBundleAttest, DefaultIngressClass, DefaultStorageClass, DefaultTolerationSeconds, DenyServiceExternalIPs, EventRateLimit, ExtendedResourceToleration, ImagePolicyWebhook, LimitPodHardAntiAffinityTopology, LimitRanger, MutatingAdmissionPolicy, MutatingAdmissionWebhook, NamespaceAutoProvision, NamespaceExists, NamespaceLifecycle, NodeRestriction, OwnerReferencesPermissionEnforcement, PersistentVolumeClaimResize, PodNodeSelector, PodSecurity, PodTolerationRestriction, Priority, ResourceQuota, RuntimeClass, ServiceAccount, StorageObjectInUseProtection, TaintNodesByCondition, ValidatingAdmissionPolicy, ValidatingAdmissionWebhook.
 (DEPRECATED: Use --enable-admission-plugins or --disable-admission-plugins instead.
 Will be removed in a future version.)
       --admission-control-config-file string                    File with admission control configuration.
       --advertise-address ip                                    The IP address on which to advertise the apiserver to members of the cluster.
 This address must be reachable by the rest of the cluster.
 If blank, the --bind-address will be used.
 If --bind-address is unspecified, the host's default interface will be used.
       --aggregator-reject-forwarding-redirect                   Aggregator reject forwarding redirect response back to client. (default true)